linsalrob/PhiSpy/README.md

 ```
 Then use `pVOGs.hmm` as `hmm_db`.

-Since extra step before the regular processing of PhiSpy is performed, input `genbank file` is updated and saved in `output_directory/phmms_search`.
+Since extra step before the regular processing of PhiSpy is performed, input `genbank file` is updated and saved in `output_directory`.
 When `--color` flag is used, additional qualifier `/color` will be added in the updated GenBank file so that the user could easily distinguished proteins with hits to `hmm_db` while viewing the file in [Artemis](https://www.sanger.ac.uk/science/tools/artemis)

 When running PhiSpy again on the same input data and with `--phmms` option you can skip the search step by `--skip_search` flag.